Finding yourself in a sudden financial crises is often frightening. There is help available.

 - Temple Excused Withdrawal.
 If you find you need to withdraw from classes during the semester because of an emergency, either a medical issue with yourself, an emergency within your family, or a military deployment, you can apply to withdraw from classes without affecting your GPA.
-Here's a link to the form you will need to fill out to apply for a withdrawal.
-Here's a link to the form instructions
+Visit your academic advisor to apply for this.

 - Temple Education Leave of Absence (LOA).
 If you need to take a semester or year off for any reason, make sure you apply for a LOA.
 Having a valid LOA freezes your degree requirements so when you come back, you complete the same classes.
 If your program changes or is eliminated while you're off, and you don't have an LOA, you won't be able to return to the same program or you may have different requirements you have to complete, so this is simple, yet very important step.
 Students can access the Leave of Absence application in TUportal by following the steps below.

 - Under the TUapplications heading, click Enrollment Services.